 What Does This Mean?

 One can conclude that the elements of this quartet are definitely interconnected.
 It would be appropriate to picture them in a wheel graphic with arrows leading one to the other and thus showing how one feeds the other one continuously within the system.
 That’s the core logic underlying almost any kind of affiliate marketing.
-If you are interested in becoming a part of this wheel, the following paragraphs might be of interest.
+If you are interested in becoming a part of this wheel, the following paragraphs might interest you.
 Please note that within the scope of this article, we will focus only on the two primary actors: the merchant and the affiliate.

 How to Become a Merchant